 American restaurants in Miami might not seem like an obvious choice.
 Most folks think the best restaurants in Miami are Cuban spots waiting in Little Havana (and some of them are) but this city knows good ol’ American comfort food as well as most others in the U.S. Sure, we do a hell of a Cubano, and have the market cornered when it comes to croquetas, but we also have no shortage of places for the best fried chicken in Miami.
 We like culinary options as much as anyone else—especially when those options lead us to American classics done to mouthwatering standards.

 Best American restaurants in Miami

-After wowing critics in Manhattan, Andrew Carmellini has duplicated his popular, roots-inspired American eaterie in Miami by way of the W hotel.
-Paying tribute to the kind of American culinary traditions you’d witness in neighborhood taverns and roadside cafés, the menu runs the gamut from chicken wings with pickled ramps to crisp lamb belly with couscous and tomato.
-The vibe is as laidback as the vintage, beach-house decor.
+After wowing critics in Manhattan, James Beard winner Andrew Carmellini has duplicated his popular, roots-inspired American eaterie in Miami by way of the W hotel.
+The restaurant is an ode to local cafes and neighborhood bistros across the country, and the menu runs the gamut from lobster rolls to fried chicken sandwiches and fresh oysters.

 Downtown Dadeland is an official foodie hotspot.
 Owned by lacrosse coach-turned-restaurateur Corey Bousquet, Brick is delightfully unpretentious in the dining room, but all business in the kitchen.
 Among the light wood furniture and strung lights, expect flavorful American plates that dodge cliches.
 We can never say no to the hearty plates like turkey wings with homemade buffalo sauce, grass-fed Brick burgers with bacon and fried egg and pan-seared red snapper with lemon fennel and lobster butter.